adevinta/zoe/docs/basics/produce.md

 ## Producing data

-There are multiple ways to write json data using zoe.
+There are multiple ways to write json data to a Kafka cluster using zoe.

 ### Write data from stdin

-The simplest way is to give the json data to zoe from stdin :
+The simplest way is to inject the data from stdin :

 ```bash tab="command"
 echo '[{"msg": "hello world"}]' | zoe -v --cluster local topics produce --topic input --from-stdin